Playback Redundancy and Show Control

 DADman and Firmware functionality for Thunder | Core products

-Channel-based redundancy for playback systems and live processing with manual or logic-based switching and show control.
+Channel-based redundancy for playback systems and live processing.
+Manual or logic-based switching and show control.

 Control | Pack is a DADman and Firmware upgrade that provides native switching between any set of sources to output destinations, providing fast and automated redundancy in playback live processing applications, as well a manual switching of routing preset for show control applications when using Thunder | Core products: AX64, AX Center and Core 256.